CharlieMallon/RetroGamingHackathonTeam5/README.md

 - [Kaboom.js v0.5.0:](https://kaboomjs.com/) JavaScript library used as the game's core development engine
 - [DaFont:](https://www.dafont.com/) used to import the [PixelMix font](https://www.dafont.com/pixelmix.font) into the project's stylesheet
-- [Font Awesome v5.15.3:](https://fontawesome.com/) used to add appropriate and visually appealing site icons
 - [Visual Studio Code](https://code.visualstudio.com/)/[Gitpod:](https://gitpod.io/) used as the team's IDEs for the project
 - [Git:](https://git-scm.com/) used for version control by utilising the Gitpod terminal to commit frequently to Git and push all commits to GitHub
 - [GitHub:](https://github.com/) used to compile and remotely store the project's codebase following successive local commits initiated from the command line